B(H) is not a twisted groupoid C*-algebra: Introduction

 Étale groupoids and their $C^*$-algebras provide a powerful framework for encoding dynamical systems, inverse semigroup actions, Cartan pairs, and many other constructions in operator algebras; see for instance \cite{Renault1980,Kumjian1986,Renault2008}.

 A fundamental problem is to understand which $C^*$-algebras arise as groupoid $C^*$-algebras.
 In \cite{BussSims} it was shown that every groupoid $C^*$-algebra is isomorphic to its opposite algebra, yielding obstructions in the untwisted setting.
 However, this argument does not extend to twisted groupoid $C^*$-algebras, which need not be self-opposite.
 It remained open whether every $C^*$-algebra is isomorphic to a twisted groupoid $C^*$-algebra.
-This question appears implicitly in \cite{BussSims} and is explicitly raised in the literature, e.g. in \cite{ClarkOceallaighPham2025}.
+This question appears implicitly in \cite{BussSims} and is explicitly raised in the literature, e.g. in \cite{ClarkOceallaighPham2025}, as well as in recent MathOverflow discussions \cite{garciaMO, pkoaMO}.
 To the best of our knowledge, no example of a $C^*$-algebra failing to admit such a realization was previously known.

 The goal of this paper is to provide the first such examples.

 \begin{theorem} Let $H$ be an infinite-dimensional Hilbert space.
 Then there is no locally compact Hausdorff étale groupoid $G$ and no twist $\Sigma$ over $G$ such that